 In addition, à la Gmail Labs, you can run experimental Chrome features by navigating to chrome://flags.
 But a heads up: As Google says, “these experiments may change, break, or disappear at any time.
 We make absolutely no guarantees about what may happen if you turn one of these experiments on, and your browser may even spontaneously combust.”
 Joking aside, Google warns that “your browser may delete all your data, or your security and privacy could be compromised in unexpected ways.”

 Now, some good news.
 You can run Chrome Stable on the same machine as Canary, side by side, so you don’t have to dedicate a machine to Canary.
-In August, Google announced that you could also run Dev and Beta builds on the same machine as Chrome Stable.
+Last August, Google announced that you could also run Dev and Beta builds on the same machine as Chrome Stable.
 Anyone can download these builds.

-Among the most anticipated features likely to appear in Chrome Stable is Chrome’s built-in ad blocker, which will block pop-up and some other ads, including those that automatically start playing video and audio, on desktop and mobile devices.
+Among the most anticipated features to appear in Chrome Stable is Chrome’s built-in ad blocker, which will block pop-up and some other ads, including those that automatically start playing video and audio, on desktop and mobile devices.
 (Of course, there are already plenty of ad-blocking Chrome extensions, such as Adguard AdBlocker.)
 You can learn more about Chrome channel updates on the Chrome Releases blog.

 Microsoft Edge is the default browser for Windows 10 desktops and mobile devices.
 For a sneak peek at upcoming Edge features, start by joining the Windows Insider Program, which gives you access to upcoming Windows 10 features before general release.
 From there, you can install Windows 10 Insider Preview, which includes Edge, on a Windows 10 machine.